Keysborough

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

 AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Keysborough is below the national average.
-The median income is $51,155 and the average income is $61,282.
-This contrasts with Greater Melbourne's figures of a median income of $57,688 and an average income of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $55,375 (median) and $66,338 (average) as of September 2025.
-Census 2021 income data shows that household income ranks at the 64th percentile ($1,991 weekly), while personal income sits at the 34th percentile.
-Income brackets indicate that the $1,500 - 2,999 earnings band captures 36.0% of the community (11,457 individuals).
-This aligns with the metropolitan region where this cohort likewise represents 32.8%.
-High housing costs consume 16.1% of income, though strong earnings still place disposable income at the 65th percentile.
+The median income is $51,155 and the average income stands at $61,282.
+In comparison, Greater Melbourne has a median income of $57,688 and an average income of $75,164.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Keysborough would be approximately $55,375 (median) and $66,338 (average) as of September 2025.
+According to Census 2021 income data, household income ranks at the 64th percentile ($1,991 weekly), while personal income sits at the 34th percentile.
+Income brackets indicate that the $1,500 - $2,999 earnings band captures 36.0% of the community (11,458 individuals), which is similar to the metropolitan region where this cohort represents 32.8%.
+High housing costs consume 16.1% of income, but strong earnings place disposable income at the 65th percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income